 EPS and Controlled Drugs

 NHS Digital is preparing to pilot the prescribing and dispensing of EPS Schedule 2/3 Controlled Drugs (CDs).
-Initially up to 15 GP practices will gain the ability to prescribe CDs.
+Initially around 10 GP practices will gain the ability to prescribe CDs.
 The project aims to demonstrate that EPS CD prescribing capability can be more widely unrolled.
 Instalment dispensing via EPS is not yet possible.
 Prescribers remain free to continue to issue paper prescriptions.

 EPS Controlled Drugs dispensing / pilot